arcanemachine/phoenix-todo-list/README.md

 Before you work in a `dev` environment, ensure that your environment variables are set correctly.

+- You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
   - Use the `support/scripts/dotenv-generate` script to generate a `.env` file to get you started.
   - It is recommended to use `direnv` to easily load your environment when navigating within this project's directories.
-- You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
-  - Copy the example template in `support/.env.example` to `.env` and fill in your desired values.
 - Run `mix deps.get` to fetch the dependencies
 - Setup Postgres:
-  - For easy Postgres setup, you can use my [`container-postgres`](https://github.com/arcanemachine/container-postgres) repo for a Dockerized version that can be easily removed when you no longer need it.
+  - For easy Postgres setup, run `just postgres`. (requires [`just`](https://github.com/casey/just) task runner)
 - Once the Postgres server is running, set up the `dev` environment:
   - `mix ecto.setup`
 - Use any of these commands to start a dev server:
-  - `just start` - Uses the `just` task runner to start a dev server
+  - `just start` - Uses [`just`](https://github.com/casey/just) task runner to start a dev server
-  - `mix phx.server` - The vanilla-Elixir method of starting a dev server
+  - `mix phx.server` - The regular method of starting a dev server
   - `iex -S mix phx.server` - Starts a dev server in an `IEx` session.
 Useful for debugging.
-  - `support/scripts/start` - A convenience script for starting a dev server in an `IEx` shell.

 ### Testing